iksnizez/moreSamples/README.md

 # SAMPLE PROJECTS USING SPORTS DATA

 \> the projects listed below cover the full pipeline of data analytics and data engineering within multiple sports.
-Python, R, and SQL are used.
+Python, R, and SQL are used. ***** These are not actively maintained so sites may have changed causing errors in scraping. ******
 <ul>
     <li>webscraping</li>
     <li>API</li>